MathCastro/bowling-score/readme.md

 # Bowling Score

 Bowling Score is a project to score points in a match of bowling.
+To run this project you will need JDK 1.8 (or higher).

 # Run